All Products

 72%

-While completing the Basic configuration, select Use Simple Log Service (SLS), and the system will activate Simple Log Service (SLS) for you and enable gateway log delivery.
+While completing the Basic configuration, select the Use Simple Log Service (SLS) checkbox.
+The system automatically provisions SLS and enables the gateway log delivery feature for you.

-After enabling log delivery, you can view gateway logs in Observability > Log Center.
+After you enable log delivery, you can view the gateway logs by navigating to Observation and Analysis > Logs.

 Log field descriptions